mcfnord/cem/src/sforce.md

 ![](http://i.msdn.microsoft.com/dynimg/IC588554.png)

-I also create animated gifs as a hobby:
+I also [create animated gifs](http://ec2-35-165-168-112.us-west-2.compute.amazonaws.com/an_color.html) as a hobby.

-And I use ffmpeg.
+And I use [ffmpeg](https://ffmpeg.org/).
 So.
 I'm kind of a big deal.

 ### HTML